dybran/Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/orchestrating-containers-across-multiple-virtual-servers-with-k8s.md.md

 __INSTALL CLIENT TOOLS__

-Spin up an EC2 Insstance and install some tools on the client workstation:
+Spin up an EC2 Instance and install some tools.
+This instance will be the client workstation:

 __awscli__ – is a unified tool to manage your AWS services.